Abdulwadood39/Pneumonia-Detection/README.md

 ## Overview

-This project is a web application designed to facilitate the processing and visualization of medical data.
+This project is a web application designed to facilitate the processing and visualization of medical data specifically X-Ray Images.
 It aims to provide a platform where users can interact with medical data, view reports, and potentially classify medical images for diagnostic purposes.

 ## Technologies and Frameworks